Vermont woman reunites with birth family 44 years after going missing

 “We never abandoned you, Sang-Ae,” she said.

-Denise is thankful she got to meet most of her birth family.
+McCarty is thankful she got to meet most of her birth family.
 Her grandmother and father have since passed away.
 She found out her father became a heavy drinker after she disappeared and died of liver disease 20 years ago.

 “And we had the reunion and I know he was there in spirit because I think that he just made this happen and I think that my maternal grandmother that lost us that day...
 I know she was there as well.
 I could just tell,” she said.